MITHaystack/HOPS/data/README.txt

 The script switches/template.sh is a template to copy and then modify so that all of the test scripts have a common behavior.
 See the comments in that script.
 The tests themselves are then distributed throughout the build tree.
+Every makefile can provide $srcdir, $abs_top_srcdir or
-(Every makefile should provide $srcdir in the environment for any test in case the script needs to reference sources.
-In the case of the automake system this is provided by an the TESTS_ENVIRONMENT make variable.)
+$abs_top_builddir in the environment for any test in case the script needs to reference sources.
+In the case of the automake system this is provided by an the TESTS_ENVIRONMENT make variable.
+The template script verifies that if they are set that they do point to directories.

 For convenience, this script accepts an argument which is the "something" for a new test.
 It then creates chk_something.sh with a reduced set of comments so that the tests aren't cluttered with the same set of comments.
 Feel free to edit or even rename to suit your needs.
+Generally speaking after creating a new script, you need to also set the $tarballs and
+$executable variables and (obviously) give the test something to check.
+There are some 'FIXME' tokens left to remind you.

+Access to built objects

+Historically HOPS3 followed a make all install check order of operations.
+This assumes that the install area is not otherwise used (which in the event was not a very good assumption).
+A more proper order is to have make all check install which means that the install does not happen unless the check succeeds.
+However, since libraries and executables are located in the build directory until installed, this means that scripts using them will need to know the relative location of the tools they need.
+(This is necessary also for the linker flags.)
+An alternative would be to have a tool at the toplevel which can do the appropriate lookup.
+This can be handled in the test_config file by setting a variable executables for the list of built executables, on exit, this variable would be updated by the full paths to these.

+This process can be made easier with a lookup command which defaults to $MHO_REGRESSION_DATA/switches/lookup.sh but can be overridden by setting $MHO_REGRESSION_LOOKUP.
+The current mechanism requires that
+$top_abs_builddir be set if you need to use this machinery.

 Related things